fabioespinosa/runregistry_api_client/readme.md

 The dt_state, csc_state and so on, are the workspace OFFLINE states of the datasets, they can be either OPEN, SIGNOFF or COMPLETED.

 For Offline and Online status flags, filtering is also available.
-The Attribute is composed by {workspace}-{column}.
+The Attribute is composed by `{workspace}-{column}`.
 So for example if we want to query for GOOD tracker-strip datasets of runs between 309000 and 310000, we would do it like this:

 ```python
 import runregistry